Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: Introduction

 We are going to start by developing the algebraic ingredients of the paper in Section \ref{sec:generalities}.
 The general notion of an {\em algebraic structure} lets us treat spaces of a topological or diagrammatic nature in a unified algebraic manner.
 All of braids, w-braids, w-knots, w-tangles, etc., and their associated chord- or arrow-diagrammatic counterparts form algebraic structures, and so do any number of these spaces combined, with maps between them.

-We then introduce {\em projectivization}, the machine which in our case takes an algebraic structure of ``topological nature'' (say, braids with $n$ strands) and produces the corresponding diagrammatic space (for braids, horizontal chord diagrams on $n$ vertical strands).
+We then introduce {\em associated graded structures} with respect to a specific filtration, the machine which in our case takes an algebraic structure of ``topological nature'' (say, braids with $n$ strands) and produces the corresponding diagrammatic space (for braids, horizontal chord diagrams on $n$ vertical strands).
 This is done by taking the associated graded space with respect to a given filtration, namely the powers of the augmentation ideal in the algebraic structure.

-An {\em expansion}, sometimes called a universal finite type invariant, is a map from an algebraic structure (in this case one of topological nature) to its projectivization (a structure of combinatorial/diagrammatic nature), with a certain non-degeneracy property.
+An {\em expansion}, sometimes called a universal finite type invariant, is a map from an algebraic structure (in this case one of topological nature) to its associated graded (a structure of combinatorial/diagrammatic nature), with a certain universality property.
 A {\em homomorphic expansion} is one that is in addition ``well behaved'' with respect to the {\em operations} of the algebraic structure (such as composition and strand doubling for braids, for example).

 The three main results of the paper are as follows: \begin{enumerate}